kiegroup/github-action-build-chain/README.md

 - `npm install` it
 - (`sudo`) `npm link`
 - and then from this project folder execute `npm link @kie/build-chain-configuration-reader`

+### Multi token usage with the help of octokit throttling

+To avoid rate limiting errors, users can pass in multiple tokens that octokit can use while making Github API calls.The idea is that when octokit gets a rate limit error for one token it will use another token from the pool and retry the same request.

+To implement this we used features and plugins from octokit itself.
+Using the [octokit throttling plugin](https://github.com/octokit/plugin-throttling.js), we attached hooks that are triggered whenever octokit gets a rate limit error.
+This hook switches out the current token with a new token from a whitelist pool of tokens (these tokens haven't reached their rate limit) and sets that token as the current token.
+The token which had reached its rate limit is then added to a blacklist where we keep track of after what time that token can become usable.
+Each time when this hook is triggered we also check whether a token from the blacklist is now available or not.
+If it is then we add it back to the whitelist for future use.

+Now since we have a dynamically changing current token, we had to create a custom auth strategy for octokit.
+This auth strategy also installs a hook which is triggered each time octokit makes a request.
+So before each request, this hook adds the current token to the authorization header.

 ### Testing